rvdz/hapycolor/README.md

 TODO: we could add a badge according to our code coverage: https://codecov.io/gh or https://coveralls.io

 ## What is Hapycolor?
-Hapyolor generates beautiful color palettes from images and exports them throughout your environment.
-By using imagemagick and various clever filter algorithms it selects the best colors from a picture.
+Hapyolor generates beautiful color palettes from an input image and exports it throughout your environment.
+The goal behind this project, is to create a tool able to pick the colors that are representative of the image, but also well suited to an editor's colorscheme or a teminal's color profile.
+In addition, from the palette, the colors should automatically be available and exported to targets selected by the user.

+## What defines a suitable palette of colors?
+First of all, if the purpose of those colors is to be used in a terminal or in an editor, they should'nt be too dark, nor too bright (except the background or even the foreground).
+Then, due to the low number of colors usually needed by the targets (e.g., a terminal's profile only needs sixteen colors), compared to the number of colors in the original image, it is undesirable to have colors that are "too close".
+For instance, if an image has multiple shades of blue, the output should contain hues of blue that are easily distinguishable, thus, reducing the total number of colors.

+## What targets are currently supported?
+Currently, are supported:

+- Vim
+- Gnome Terminal and iTerm
+- Lightline themes
+- Rofi
+- Yabar
+- i3

-The full official documentation can be found [here](https://rvdz.github.io/hapycolor/).
+For more details, The full documentation can be found [here](https://rvdz.github.io/hapycolor/).

 ## Requirements
+Tested on:

+- Debian
+- Ubuntu
-- Debian or macOS.
+- macOS.

 ### Dependencies
-- linux or macOS
 - python >=3.5
 - imagemagick